 Information about the types of higher education institutions that grant degrees in Wood Science & Paper Technology and the types of students that study this field.
-North Carolina State University at Raleigh awards the most degrees in graphic design in the US, but Itasca Community College and North Carolina State University at Raleigh have the highest percentage of degrees awarded in Wood Science & Paper Technology.
-Tuition costs for Wood Science & Paper Technology majors are, on average, $8,535 for in-state public colleges, and N/A for out of state private colleges.
+North Carolina State University at Raleigh awards the most degrees in graphic design in the US, but Baccalaureate/Associate's Colleges: Mixed Baccalaureate/Associate's and Itasca Community College have the highest percentage of degrees awarded in Wood Science & Paper Technology.
+Tuition costs for Wood Science & Paper Technology majors are, on average, $8,715 for in-state public colleges, and N/A for out of state private colleges.
 The largest share of institutions with Wood Science & Paper Technology programs are Public, 4-year or above institutions.

 Data on the critical and distinctive skills necessary for those working in the Wood Science & Paper Technology field from the Bureau of Labor Statistics.
 Wood Science & Paper Technology majors need many skills, but most especially Speaking.
 The revealed comparative advantage (RCA) shows that Wood Science & Paper Technology majors need more than the average amount of Science, Operation and Control, and Management of Material Resources.

 These two visualizations, one a radial chart and one a bar chart, show the same information, a rating of how necessary the following skills are for Wood Science & Paper Technology majors.
 Toggle between "value" and "RCA" to see the absolute rating of that skill (value) and the revealed comparative advantage (RCA), or how much greater or lesser that skill's rating is than the average.
 The longer the bar or the closer the line comes to the circumference of the circle, the more important that skill is.
 The importance of Science is very distinctive for majors, but the Speaking, Reading Comprehension, and Writing are the three most important skills for people in the field.